 • Recourse: Full recourse

-Mini-Permanent & NMTC Leverage Loans
+Mini-Permanent and NMTC Leverage Loans

 • Purpose: Available for acquisition/refinance of operating housing and community facility properties, including NMTC leverage loans.
 May also be paired with a construction loan for the development of a new or rehabilitation of an existing property.

-• Eligible Projects: Rental housing, for-sale housing, mixed-use projects, community facilities, solar, and commercial facilities
+• Eligible projects: Rental housing, for-sale housing, mixed-use projects, community facilities, solar, and commercial facilities

 • Term: 5 to 7 years

-• Loan Amount: Up to $8 million
+• Loan amount: Up to $8 million

 • Repayment: Amortizing payments based on period of up to 25 years, payable monthly

-• Loan Fees: Up to 2% of loan amount plus legal fees
+• Loan fees: Up to 2% of loan amount plus legal fees

 • Collateral: Senior lien on real estate/assignment of Investment Fund interest in CDE(s) with LTV of up to 75%